lepperm/Learning-Log/_posts/journal/2021/04/2021-04-25-diving-into-wordpress.md

 Through this process, I was checking for licensing, verifying fonts, trying to source graphics and resources, and trying to come up with wording that properly captured the goal of the site while being mindful of the client's requests for wording.

 Next was the site itself.
 The "coming soon" plugin allows logged-in users to see the true site, which is nice for building.
 It looks like Elementor is the suggested site building plugin, and it uses the Astra theme to modify the appearance of everything.
-I had found a nice job board standard Wordpress theme already, but couldn't find anything equivalent in Elementor... and I'm a bit confused about how best to approach this.
+I had found a nice job board standard WordPress theme already, but couldn't find anything equivalent in Elementor... and I'm a bit confused about how best to approach this.

 For the core job board functionality, it seems that WP Job Manager is a mature option with lots of expandability.
 I will need to work with it more before I understand what all is happening.
 I also added plugins for user signups, signups via social media accounts, form builders, payment processors, a backup utility, and an SEO suggestion tool.
 Many of these were recommended to be used with each other, so I've been chipping away at the configurations.

 Not having a layout that looks like our brand board is definitely a concern, from a demo standpoint.
 I'd like to figure out how to use Elementor (or if I even _should_ be using Elementor) soon, and then create the landing page.
 The job board functionality is perhaps less flashy but easily as important - a good-looking landing page is useless if the site doesn't fulfil its purpose!
-My next task is to push forward on both of these fronts and see if I can learn Wordpress a bit better overall.
+My next task is to push forward on both of these fronts and see if I can learn WordPress a bit better overall.

 ## Additional Note